-Explore vibrant Cape Town on your own for the next 2 days.
-Meet our Cape Town representative at the hotel (it will be most likely in the morning of Day 2 at 8:30am - please have a look at the information board in the hotel), he/she will go through your trip details and will help you with booking activities, he/she will be your contact person for the next 2 days.
+Explore vibrant Cape Town including the Castle of Good Hope and continue to Cape Point to visit the penguins at Boulders Beach.
+On Day 3, option to visit Robben Island, Table Mountain, or embark on a wine tour around Stellenbosch.
 Cape Town offers many different activities – something for everyone.
 Visit Robben Island, Table Mountain, explore Cape Point (Cape of Good Hope), embark on a wine tour in and around Stellenbosch (45min drive).
 Visit the old French Hugonote town of Franschoek and surroundings (1h drive).
 For the not so faint hearted there is numerous adrenaline activities in the surrounding areas, from skydiving to abseiling to cage diving and having a close encounter with the great white sharks.
 Or wonder through the city centre with some of the oldest buildings and gardens in South Africa (Botanical Gardens and Parliament Gardens).
 Do not miss the wonderful Cultural Historical Museum, Planetarium and numerous other small museums and theatres.
 Cape Town's name originated from the term 'Cape of Good Hope' when Bartholomew Diaz and other seafarers looked forward to the sight of Table Mountain, like an inn that promised hospitality and prosperity.
 The city is steeped in a rich history and is a cultural melting pot with its diverse and vibrant character being derived from Khoxisan and other African tribes from the North, and Indonesian, French, Dutch, British and German settlers.
 Cape Town is the third most populous city in South Africa, with over 3 million inhabitants, and is the provincial capital of the Western Cape.
 It is also the legislative capital of South Africa, where the National Parliament and many government offices are located.
 For shopping, dining and entertainment the V&A Waterfront is a hotspot for foreigners and locals alike.
 Still a working harbour, the Waterfront is an example of creative architecture and restoration and has become South Africa's most visited tourist attraction.
 The Waterfront offers over 250 shops from designer boutiques to craft stalls, a host of restaurants and coffee shops and plenty of other activities.
 For cultural exchange, you shouldn’t miss out a "Local Dinner” in a private home in an informal settlement.
 This authentic community experience provides guests the opportunity to get deep inside the heart of Cape Town.
 Choose from Cape Malay, Xhosa traditional or Cape Town fusion foods, and visit families in their private homes in townships and get insight into South African realities - be part of the family for an unforgettable night.
 Proceeds go into the community.

 Depart at any time.